 Communication Templates: The First 60 Minutes

-HIPAA requires breach notification within 60 days of discovery [HIPAA 164.408], and some state laws require notification within 24 hours.
+HIPAA requires individual breach notification within 60 days of discovery (45 CFR 164.404), with HHS notification governed by 45 CFR 164.408.
+Some regulators require accelerated notification: the New York Department of Financial Services (NYDFS 23 NYCRR 500) requires covered entities to notify DFS of cybersecurity events within 72 hours, and banking regulators impose similar accelerated timelines.
+Check the notification rules applicable to your jurisdiction and sector before an incident occurs.
 Poor communication during an incident causes more reputational damage than the breach itself.
 Pre-drafted templates eliminate the 48-hour drafting delay most organizations experience during live incidents.

 Internal Executive Notification (Hour 1)